iamsitting/iamsitting.github.io/content/markdown/2025/01/aspire.md

 At their best, microservices enable independent deployment, scalability, and team autonomy.
 But too often, they introduce local development chaos, debugging nightmares, and operational overhead—especially when we're just trying to deliver cohesive **products**, not architecture for architecture's sake.

 This post explores how we can tame microservices using [.NET Aspire](https://devblogs.microsoft.com/dotnet/introducing-dotnet-aspire/), Git submodules, and local OpenTelemetry tracing.
-We’ll walk through practical strategies to create a **monorepo-like developer experience**—even when you don’t have a monorepo.
+We'll walk through practical strategies to create a **monorepo-like developer experience**—even when you don't have a monorepo.

 ---